Cyma-s/Cyma-s.github.io/contents/posts/mit-ocw-sets-and-sorting.md

 if my runtime is a function s, well, for one thing, if my array has one element in it, it returns i.
 So in other words, it's $\theta(1)$
-S of n ($S(n)$) is equal to S of n minus 1 ($S(n-1)$) plus theta of 1 ($\theta(1)$) S of n maybe look something like $cn$ for some constant c that doesn't depend on m.
+S of n ($S(n)$) is equal to S of n minus 1 ($S(n-1)$) plus theta of 1 ($\theta(1)$) S of n maybe look something like $cn$ for some constant c that doesn't depend on n.

 I've guessed that s of n is theta of n.
 $cn = c(n-1) + \theta(1)$ (I can subtract cn from both sides)